 If your child is particularly strong-willed or seems to refuse any sleep tools you offer, what would you say to those parents?

 Well, I’d say, hopefully, your child remains strong-willed and crushes his/her goals.
 But that doesn’t help any right now.
 I think what stands out the most in this question is the word “offer”.
 I’d say switch gears.
-Don’t expect to offer your child options, consequences or solutions.
-If your child is old enough to exhaust you with his/her will, then they are old enough to be involved in planning bedtime routine, with scaffolding of course.
-Provide them with the option of creating their own bedtime routine absent of TV use.
+Don’t expect to offer your child options, consequences, or solutions.
+If your child is old enough to exhaust you with his/her will, then they are old enough to be involved in planning a bedtime routine.
+Provide them with the option of creating their own bedtime routineabsent of TV use.
 Get creative.

 One idea is: with your child, make a basket of night time activities and have your child pick 2-3 out of the basket each night ONLY after brushing teeth.
 It’s kind of like a reward system.
 Bottom line is, if your child is strong-willed then directives will only lead to a power struggle and they will win.